ontodev/droid/README.md

 ## GitHub environment variables

+### OAuth2

 For OAuth2 integration to work properly, DROID assumes that the following environment variables have been set:
 - GITHUB_CLIENT_ID
 - GITHUB_CLIENT_SECRET

 These should match the client id and secret of your GitHub OAuth2 app.

+### Default committer

+DROID modifies the "author" of a commit to match the info for the authenticated user who requested it.
+The "committer" info should be changed as well, but in this case we do it globally in environment variables:

+export GIT_COMMITTER_NAME="DROID"
+export GIT_COMMITTER_EMAIL=""

 ## Python virtual environment and `ansi2html`